 - Frost damage to flax is not very common as the crop is quite frost tolerant.
-Newly emerged seedlings (cotyledon stage) are tolerant to -3.9°C (25°F) and those at the 2-leaf stage are tolerant to -8°C (18°F) if they are hardened off by cool days prior to the frost. - Symptoms of frost damage are wilted plants, dead or dying leaf tissue (dark green, brown or black), tissue that appears water-filled or spongy, or dead plants.
-Frost canker is a condition where the main stem is girdled at or near the ground causing the plant to either fall over and die or send out several tillers. - Excessive residue on the soil at seeding will delay soil warming and can make seedlings more susceptible to frost damage (see point 10 below).
+Newly emerged seedlings (cotyledon stage) are tolerant to -2 to -4°C (25 to 28°F) and those at the 2-leaf stage are tolerant to -5.5 to -8°C (18 to 22°F) if they are hardened off by cool days prior to the frost. - Symptoms of frost damage are wilted plants, dead or dying leaf tissue (e.g., dark green, brown or black in colour or crispy), tissue that appears water-soaked, water-filled or spongy, or dead plants.
+Frost canker, or frost banding, is a condition where the main stem is girdled at or near the ground causing the plant to either fall over and die or send out several tillers. - Excessive residue on the soil at seeding will delay soil warming and can make seedlings more susceptible to frost damage (see point 12 below).